 So, what if after this conversation, your aunt still insists on kissing your children?
 The bottom line is that she does need to stop kissing your children if they don’t want to be kissed.
 If she continues to insist on kissing them despite their requests not to be kissed, you will have to step in and ask her to stop in the moment.
 You may be able to offer her another way to share affection with your children, such as hugs, high fives, cute little sayings, etc.

-Your children will benefit from watching you stand up for their boundariesi and needs.
+Your children will benefit from watching you stand up for their boundaries and needs.
 And yes, your aunt may feel put off, but again, reminding her that you are committed to your children’s safety may help her understand.

-Overall, it is important for every family to establish rules about personal boundariesi for all family members.
-Our tipsheet, Everyday Actions to Keep Kids Safe will help you think about about family boundariesi and offer other suggestions to help keep children safe.
+Overall, it is important for every family to establish rules about personal boundaries for all family members.
+Our tipsheet, Everyday Actions to Keep Kids Safe will help you think about about family boundaries and offer other suggestions to help keep children safe.
 Perhaps you could share this with your aunt to help her understand that your actions are all about keeping your children (and her nieces) safe.

 To complement the everyday actions tip sheet, I also want you to take a look at how to Create your family safety plan.
-It also talks about boundariesi between family members, and will help you think about how safety is established and maintained in your family.
+It also talks about boundaries between family members, and will help you think about how safety is established and maintained in your family.

 I wish you luck.
 I know family relationships are difficult and issues like these, while frequent, are never comfortable.
 As a final support, I’d like to share this book list to educate adults about preventing child sexual abuse from The Child Molestation Research and Prevention Institute.

 Good luck with your aunt.
 Your children will thank you for your caring efforts to get her stop her behavior.